alem-platform/bootcamp-go/story12/delete_btree_leaves/README.md

 # delete_btree_leaves

 Write a function `DeleteBtreeLeaves` for the `BTree` structure to remove all leaf nodes from the binary search tree.
-This operation involves identifying and removing nodes that do not have any children, simplifying the tree structure.

 **Function definition:**